 Patents

-To protect your invention with a patent, you’ll need to file an application with the United States Patent and Trademark Office (USPTO).
+To protect your invention with a patent, you’ll need to file an application with the United States Patent and Trademark Office (USPTO), which is essential for how to get a patent in the US.

 The application must include a detailed description of the invention, along with any drawings or diagrams that help explain it.